tinktinp/mk-glossary/README.md

 #### TM
-"The Monk".
+"Tony Marquez".
 Kung Lao in MKII.

 For example, the file `HATHED1.IMG` contains a sprite named `TMSTANCE1`.